nooralteneiji/Myelomeningocele-Associated-Hydrocephalus-A-Systematic-Review-and-Meta-Analysis/README.md

 This repository offers valuable insights into the challenges and patterns of treating myelomeningocele-associated hydrocephalus across different economic contexts.

 ## Pre-requisites
-To execute the notebook, ensure you have Python (version 3.11.4), Jupyter, and the R packages ['metafor'](http://www.metafor-project.org) and 'multcomp' installed. rpy2 allows us to create an interface that communicate between Python and R, giving us R functionalities and objects within our code seamlessly.
+To execute the notebook, ensure you have Python (version 3.11.4), Jupyter, and the R packages ['metafor'](http://www.metafor-project.org) and 'multcomp' installed. rpy2 allows us to create an interface that communicates between Python and R, giving us R functionalities and objects within our code seamlessly.
 The mixed-effect model is implemented using the 'metafor' package, which is interfaced through the ['rpy2'](https://rpy2.github.io) package.
 For more details, refer to the [metafor project](http://www.metafor-project.org) and [rpy2 documentation](https://rpy2.github.io).

 ## **Contents**
 1. **Setup**: Environment setup, including the import of necessary libraries and loading of primary datasets.